Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

 Here, we present the outcomes of a neutron diffraction study, which for the first time demonstrates unambiguously the existence of a long-wavelength modulated magnetic state (SDW) forming on the border of ferromagnetic order at low temperature in stoichiometric single crystals of NbFe$_2$.
 We track its evolution with temperature and composition and probe the underlying ferromagnetic order.
-We find that the SDW state indeed displays a very small ordered moment $\mu_{\rm s}\approx 0.05$\,$\mu_{\rm B}/(\mbox{Fe atom})$, which explains why previous neutron scattering experiments failed to detect it.
+We find that the SDW state indeed displays a very small ordered moment $\mu_{\rm s}<0.1$\,$\mu_{\rm B}/(\mbox{Fe atom})$, which explains why previous neutron scattering experiments failed to detect it.
 Our data confirms the second order nature of the PM-SDW phase transition and a temperature hysteresis in the SDW ordering wavevector suggests that the SDW-FM phase transition is first order.
-The resulting phase diagram and the evolution of the SDW wavevector, which we find decreases on approaching the FM transition, suggest that the occurrence of long wavelength SDW order on the border of FM in NbFe$_2$ is not coincidental, but rather emerges from the proximity to a FM quantum critical point, which is buried within the SDW dome.
+The observed characteristics of the SDW order including the evolution of its ordering wavevector, which we find decreases on approaching the FM transition, as well as our theoretical analysis of the resulting phase diagram suggest that the occurrence of long wavelength SDW order on the border of FM in NbFe$_2$ is not coincidental, but rather emerges from the proximity to a FM quantum critical point, which is buried within the SDW dome.

 {\em Experimental.}---